porovoz/AirTravelProcessingSystem/README.md

 ### (EN)
 ## Task
-There is a certain system that handles air flights.
+There is a certain system that handles airflights.

 A flight is the transportation of a passenger from one point to another with possible intermediate landings.
 This means that a flight can be represented as a set of one or more elementary movements, called segments.